They say windows determine a home's character and can undoubtedly make a significant difference to the look and feel of any property.

 We cover some of the features you must consider when shopping around for new window installations.

-New-build homes will need planning consent, which may require you to install a particular type of window frame, especially if you are in a conservation area.
+New-build homes will need planning consent, which may require installing a particular type of window frame, especially if you are in a conservation area.
 Renovations to existing properties may also need the planning go-ahead if the alteration materially affects the property, such as installing dormer windows on the roof.
 Replacing existing windows or installing double-glazed windows will not usually require planning permission, but it is worth checking with your local council first.

-New house building standards aim to improve energy efficiency, and window design and manufacture play their part.
-Replacement windows are subject to strict standards on thermal efficiency, and regulations may also apply to ventilation and safety.
-If the original window acted as a fire escape route, the window replacement would probably have to perform the same function.
-Large windows longer than 800mm must be of toughened safety glass, and so on.
 You may need to produce the necessary certificates of Building Control approval if you decide to sell your home.
 The most efficient way to ensure compliance with window regulations is to use a FENSA registered window installer.
 This body was set up to approve installers.

-Modern windows come with many kinds of window glass options.
-These days, most are double-glazed, as this improves sound and heat insulation enormously.
-Tinted glass is available in various colours, including green, blue, bronze and grey.
-They can look attractive but offer no particular advantages, and they can reduce the amount of light they transmit.
-Safety glass is either toughened or laminated.
-Either treatment makes them more challenging to break.
-Laminated glass will crack instead of shatter, while toughened glass breaks into tiny beads.
 Low-E glass has a virtually undetectable coating of metal oxide, which lets in heat and light from outside but seals it inside and cuts down heat loss.
 Other types of glass include self-cleaning glass and triple glazing, where window panes are filled with a mix of gases to provide extra insulation.

 If you hire a window installer to fit your windows, make sure they are FENSA registered like Select Windows Systems to ensure you have safe, secure and well-fitted windows.